BibekPoudel2376/Real_Time_Embedded_Systems_Project/README.md

 - Akshay Parihalkar

 ## License
-This project is licensed under the MIT License.esture Recognition System
+This project is licensed under the MIT License.
+Gesture Recognition System